 As described in the previous chapters, the phase current values can be obtained by means of ICM and used for current mode control or balancing controller implementation, which in both cases will protect the converter from excessive equalizing currents and resulting core saturation and efficiency decrease under normal operating conditions.
 However, the converter circuit elements, such as semiconductor devices, inductors and capacitors can fail randomly or under certain circumstances [42].
+Parts with the highest stress and thermal loads have the highest failure probability [42].
 In an automotive bi-directional converter, the MOSFETs have the highest failure risk, resulted by the switch, remaining on short or open circuit state in converter single or multiple phases [42]-[44].
-In this case a failure in one or more phases will not lead to the whole converter refusal and, hence, it is essential to determine and locate the fault as quickly as possible, to protect the converter from further damage.
+In this case a failure in one or more phases will not lead to the whole converter refusal and, hence, it is essential to determine and locate the fault as quickly as possible, to protect the converter from further damage and ensure at least uninterruptable power conversion with reduced power for high priority loads.

-The DC link current waveforms are analysed in terms of failure condition reflection.
+The DC link current waveforms are therefore analysed in terms of failure condition reflection.
 The ICM technique is used to detect the overall fault conditions and specify the failed component.
-Fault detection performance is assessed considering the fault type and time necessary for detection.
+Fault detection performance is assessed, considering fault type and time, necessary for detection.
+The detected faults can then be used to take specific actions or implement the converter fault tolerant operation algorithms, thus, ensuring higher reliability.

 The main distinguishing criteria of normal current misbalance condition is slow appearance and obvious response on current balancing controller interventions.
-Fault conditions, in opposite, appear suddenly, cause rapid current changes, and do not react to the controller caused duty cycle corrections.

-Short circuits are rare, but harmful events [42] causing rapid current rise limited by relatively small parasitic inductances, when both half-bridge switches are closed.
+Fault conditions, in opposite, appear suddenly, cause rapid current changes and do not react on controller caused duty cycle corrections.
+Hence, the fault detection must mainly rely on current change rate dI/dt.
+This is especially important in case of short circuit in semiconductor switch.
+Short circuits are rare, but harmful events [42], causing rapid current rise limited by relatively small parasitic inductances, when both half-bridge switches are closed.
 Therefore, the short circuit detection must be performed very fast.
 This can be done by using multiple distributed DC link current measurements within a switching period.
 Open circuit faults can happen with higher probability but have significantly lower risks of causing permanent converter damage [42].
 Nevertheless, open circuit faults must be detected to avoid the rise of equalizing currents, causing coupled inductor saturation.
 It is generally more challenging to detect open circuit, as it is not always leading to rapid current changes.
 Hence, the secondary criteria of no reaction on current balancing controller interventions can be used.
 Fault detection is based on the reconstructed phase currents from the ICM samples.
 Phase current average values and their change rates are used for the fault type identification.
-The overall converter control structure with the failure diagnosis module is depicted by means of a block diagram in Fig. 3.1.
-The experimental results for four typical fault cases, i.e., high side and low side switch open and short circuit, are shown in Fig. 3.2.
-In both cases the open circuit
+The overall converter control structure with the failure diagnosis module is depicted by means of a block diagram in (Fig. 3.1).
+It is assumed, that only one fault may appear at once, as the probability of multiple faults appearing at the same time is low [42] and it is very likely, that the case of multiple faults is caused by a serious converter failure, that will not allow fault tolerant operation.
+The possible converter semiconductor switch faults and their conditions for identification are listed in (table 3.1).
+The listed conditions are then used for converter control in the "Fault detection" subsystem in (Fig. 3.1).